Widerøe Flight 839: New airport

 Værøy Airport had opened on 1 July 1986 as part of the regional airport network in Northern Norway.
 Prior to this, Værøy and Røst had been served by helicopters using a heliport; that had replaced previous services with seaplanes.
 All services to the airport were suspended immediately after the incident.
 On 7 May, Widerøe stated that they would not use Værøy Airport, and that they would decline the concession to operate to Værøy if the island community did not receive a new airport.
-They commented that the restrictions caused by the wind forced the airline to terminate up to half the departures.
+They commented that the restrictions caused by the wind had forced the airline to terminate up to half the departures.
 The chairman of the Widerøe's Pilots' Union, Cpt.
 Helge Høvik, stated the same day that the airline might have to lower the number of calls at some other regional airports, namely Mosjøen Airport, Kjærstad, Mo i Rana Airport, Røssvold, Sandnessjøen Airport, Stokka and Sandane Airport, Anda.
 Høvik stated that he felt that many of the airports were located in the wrong place, for instance at the bottom of valleys, on top of hills and between mountains.
 Widerøe stated that there was not a safety problem at any other regional airports.

 The report from the Accident Investigation Board was highly critical to the Norwegian Civil Aviation Administration, stating that the airport should never have been built where it was and that it was "clearly unsuitable for regular traffic".
 It stated that the administration had overlooked comments from meteorologists and test flights in the area that had concluded that the wind conditions in the area were not suitable for an airport.
-The commission that wrote the report and conducted the investigation, stated that the Civil Aviation Administration had not proceeded correctly while planning the airport—they had chosen Nordlandet early as a location and ignored negative comments.
+The commission that wrote the report and conducted the investigation stated that the Civil Aviation Administration had not proceeded correctly while planning the airport—they had chosen Nordlandet early as a location and ignored negative comments.
 After the Norwegian Meteorological Institute had made a favorable report about the weather in the area, the administration had failed to conduct the necessary test flights to test the wind conditions, since this was not determined in the initial recommendation.
 The commission also commented that the safety division had been critical to the localization of the airport but had withdrawn their disputes following pressure from higher ranks in the administration.
 The commission also criticized the Civil Aviation Administration for not conducting investigations following the reports of low regularity and the incidents in 1988 and 1989.